Federal Deposit Insurance Corporation FDIC-Insured - Backed by the full faith and credit of the U.S. Government

 In 2004, our dream of a new Monroe “home office” came true with the completion of our Corporate Office and 19th Street Financial Center at 1411 North 19th Street.
 This building houses the Bank’s Retail Banking services; Wealth Management and Investment Services; Private Banking; Commercial Banking; Residential Lending; and Commercial Treasury Management; as well as the Bank’s Corporate Division; and is the hub for its technology network.
 More recently, Progressive Bank has expanded into its new Corporate Annex in the building that housed the Bank’s original Monroe location at 1401 North 19th Street.
 The Annex includes the Loan Operations and Human Resources departments; as well as a state-of-the-art Training Center.
 And finally, we acquired a former physician's office on Glenmar Avenue adjacent to the Corporate Office and this building now houses our Accounting and Finance, Deposit Operations, Information Systems, and Electronic Banking departments.

-As a result of these expansion efforts, Progressive Bank’s assets grew from $46 million in September 1997 to over $774 million at year-end 2021.
-During that same period, deposits grew from $40 million to $689 million; and loans increased from $28 million to nearly $508 million.
+As a result of these expansion efforts, Progressive Bank’s assets grew from $46 million in September 1997 to over $812 million as of June 2024.
+During that same period, deposits grew from $40 million to $681 million; and loans increased from $28 million to nearly $520 million.

 Our Story FounderAlthough we have expanded financially and geographically, we have not forgotten our roots.
 Providing our customers with the very best in banking and financial products and services, in the ways that they want them delivered, combined with our ambitious service excellence standards, remains the hallmark of our Progressive Bank brand and reminds us to live our Progressive Bank Pledge each and every day.
 This pledge, introduced by our founder, George W. Cummings, Jr. is: